VictorRodriguez/hobbies/cloud/specifications/source-reorg.rst

     ├── clear
     │   ├── autospec files
     │   └── cve_fix.patch
-    ├── fedora
-    │   ├── <package_name>.spec
-    │   └── cve_fix.patch
     └── kubernetes

-An example of this could be:
+An output of this solution of this could be:

 https://git.starlingx.io/cgit/stx-integ/stx-nfv

 and

 https://git.starlingx.io/cgit/stx-integ/stx-nfv-pkg